-A Republic, by definition, has two principle elements,
+A Constitutional Republic, by definition, has three principle elements:

-A Constitutional Republic is a government created and controlled, at least, by the Law of a Constitution.
-The Constitution of the United States of America was, in Law, foundationally based on the Bible, the Magna Carta, and The Declaration of Independence.
-Those documents recognize mans sovereignty, the divine nature of mans creation and mans divine right to Life, Liberty, Property, and the pursuit of happiness.
+ďA Constitutional RepublicĒ is a government created and controlled, at least, by the Law of a Constitution.
+The Constitution of the United States of America was, in Law, foundationally based on the Bible, the Magna Carta, the principles of The Declaration of Independence and upon the experience of the people.
+Those documents recognize the divine nature of manís creation, man’s sovereignty and manís divine right to life, liberty, property and the pursuit of happiness.